-Pavement ants were introduced into the United States from Europe at some point during the 1700 and 1800’s.
-They are slow moving and can become problematic around structures built on concrete slabs.
+Pavement ants were introduced into the United States from Europe at some point during the 1700 and 1800s.
+They are slow-moving and can become problematic around structures built on concrete slabs.
 A pavement ant colony will have multiple queens and many workers.
 During the months of June or July the winged reproductive members of the colony swarm and mate.
-The female then locates a new nesting area to lay her eggs at and start a new colony to become its queen.
+The female then locates a new nesting area to lay her eggs.
+She then starts a new colony and becomes its queen.

 What Do Pavement Ants Look Like?